Skip to main content

 • Custom Ops: Integration for defining custom PyTorch ops and implementing them in terms of IREE's backend IR or a Pythonic kernel language.

-Contact Us
+Contact us

-Quick Start for Users
+Quick start for users

-1. Install from source:
+1. Install from PyPI:

 pip install iree-turbine

-(or follow the "Developers" instructions below for installing from head/nightly)
+(or follow the "Developers" instructions below)

-1. Try one of the samples:
+2. Try one of the examples:

 Generally, we use Turbine to produce valid, dynamic shaped Torch IR (from the torch-mlir torch dialect with various approaches to handling globals).
 Depending on the use-case and status of the compiler, these should be compilable via IREE with --iree-input-type=torch for end to end execution.
 Dynamic shape support in torch-mlir is a work in progress, and not everything works at head with release binaries at present.